dunkelrot/doc-CC/README.md

     };

-Basically the structure describes a set of code segments from which the overall document code is derived.
+Basically the structure describes a set of code segments from which the overall document code is assembled.

 ### Code segments

 Each code segment has a name, a display name and a type.
-Allowed types are:
-LIST and FIELD.
+Allowed types are: LIST and FIELD.

 You can add a helpTopicId attribute to each segment.
-The defined value (string) is used to make a GET call to the rules server:
+The value from helpTopicId is used to make a GET call to the rules server:

     http://client-server.com/help/id